 As an eco-village, PachaMama continuously creates projects to increase biodiversity and sustainability, and to minimize its carbon footprint.
 The principles of permaculture, waste reduction, soil regeneration, water retention, and recycling (to name a few) are explored and applied in the village.
 PachaMama is wholly committed to providing nourishing, healthy food that is kind not only to the body but to the Earth as well.
 Superfoods, fruits, and leafy greens grown in the village are 100% organic and the community works in partnership with and supports local farmers using responsible growing practices.

 The community of PachaMama is unique amongst communities in Costa Rica and throughout the world.
-It allows each and every one to live with authenticity, close to nature, and in harmony with the cycles of silence, meditation, and celebration.
+It allows each and every one to experience spiritual community living with authenticity, close to nature, and in harmony with the cycles of silence, meditation, and celebration.
 What unites the village is the shared journey of awareness: a meeting of individuals beyond personalities and ideas.
 The intention to live a conscious life, looking into the mirror of one’s true self, is what binds the community together.
 Yoga, meditation, and sacred Native healing ceremonies are key to the soul of PachaMama, much more than mere lifestyle choices but rather deep-rooted commitments to the nature of this unique place.